 The first step is to let the mediator know of your concern.
 Mediators take steps to protect the parties.
 Ground rules are established before the session.
 In many mediations the parties initially meet together to discuss ground rules and goals for the session.
 At this juncture, the parties can continue to meet jointly, or they can go to private sessions.
 If it is essential to have an on-going relationship (co-parenting or a work place dispute), it may be important to meet jointly so interaction is maximized.
 However, if there is an order of protection in place, you need to let the mediator know that as well so arrangements can be made to ensure your safety as well as your comfort.
 Ask the mediator what their practice looks like.

-Iowa does not specify who can mediate.
-However, professional mediators are expected to receive training in the field of mediation and to be certified by specific organizations which include the Iowa Mediation Service, Inc., Iowa Association of Mediators, Academy of Family Mediators, Public Employment Relations Board, and various local court districts.
+As a general rule, Iowa Code does not specify who can mediate.
+However, certain mediation specialties (e.g. agriculture, divorce, etc) may require specific mediation certification requirements.
+Additionally, all professional mediators are expected to receive training in the field of mediation and to be certified by specific organizations which include the Iowa Mediation Service, Inc., Iowa Association of Mediators, Academy of Family Mediators, Public Employment Relations Board, and various local court districts.
 Certification by one or more of these groups shows that the mediator has received formal training and usually has co-mediated with an experienced mediator before handling cases solo.
 None of these entities requires that a mediator be an attorney or have any other professional degree.
-Check with the organization to determine who is on their list.
+Check with the organization to determine who is on their list of recognized mediators.